 To celebrate the league's 100th season, even though the official NFL did not start until 1932, NFL.com put out the much anticipated NFL 100 All-Time Team.

-When it comes to distinctive elements, one of them for the NFL has to be the violence of the game.
-The NFL is the top football league in the world where some of the best athletes face off in a game that can be very violent.
+When it comes to distinctive elements, one of them for the NFL has to be the physicality of the game.
+The NFL is the top football league in the world where some of the best athletes face off in a game that can be quite brutal in its intensity.

-There are hard hits in every game, with players flying all over the field.
-In the last 10 years or so, there have been many rules set in place in the NFL to try to ensure the safety of their players and to make the game less violent.
+There are hard hits in every game, and injuries are common.
+In the last 10 years or so, there have been many rules set in place in the NFL to try to ensure the safety of their players and to make the game less dangerous.

 With football being the most popular sport in America and the NFL being the top football league, the press coverage of the league is extensive.
-Not only is there coverage of the game itself but on all aspects of the NFL, from the NFL draft and NFL playoffs to NFL rumors and NFL power rankings.
+Not only is there coverage of the game itself but on all aspects of the NFL.
+This includes the NFL draft and NFL playoffs through to NFL rumors and NFL power rankings.

 NFL news is always available, and even in the offseason, the NFL garners huge interest.
 The emergence of fantasy football has made a whole new way for fans to get involved in the game with the many fantasy leagues across the U.S. and even worldwide.

-For running backs, rushing yards per game and yards per game are key stats, while for wide receivers, receiving yards per game and yards after the catch are important.
+For running backs, rushing yards per game and yards per game are key stats.
+For wide receivers, receiving yards per game and yards after the catch are important.